 For more information, read about the study on the efficacy of TCTSY.

 Sessions For Trauma Survivors

 Together, we will practice forms, movements and breathing to help you connect with your body in a safe way at your own pace.
 This practice includes no hands-on assists, and no prior yoga experience is required.
 Individual and small group sessions are available.
-It is strongly advised that participants be in individual therapy in order to have a place to process their experience. **Amid the current health crisis, I am offering TCTSY sessions online on a secure, HIPAA compliant platform.
+It can be useful for participants to be in individual therapy in order to have a place to process their experience. * Currently I am offering TCTSY sessions online on a secure, HIPAA compliant platform.
 Please feel free to contact me for details.**

 Sessions For Social Service/Health Care Agencies

 For Your Clients: TCTSY is a wonderful complementary therapy for clients with trauma backgrounds to practice stress reduction and self-care.
 Sessions may be done in chairs, and no special equipment is necessary.